Skip to main content

 What are Variables?

-Variables let you store named JSON objects that can be referenced as template strings inside automation steps.
+Variables let you store named values that can be referenced as template strings inside automation steps.
 Instead of hardcoding values in each step, you define them once as a variable and reuse them across your workflows.

 Accessing Variables